Linerre/Jessie/anki/README.md

 # To Jessie

-_If you are not comfortable with the black-background version of this README, please read it on [GitHub](https://github.com/Linerre/Jessie/tree/master/anki)._
+_If not comfortable with reading the black-background version of this README in VS Code on your laptop, please read it on [GitHub](https://github.com/Linerre/Jessie/tree/master/anki)._

 In this directory **three** files are used together to make Anki notes.